Amayama/XDLM/README copy.md

 ### Finetune Code

-Before we finetune on the pretrained model, please move the checkpoints to the potential checkpoint position and rename it as a checkpoint_last.pt
+Before we finetune on the pretrained model, please move the checkpoints to the potential checkpoint position and rename it as a checkpoint_last.pt.

 ```
 bash experiments/mt_train_finetune.sh -m reparam-multinomial -d wmt14/IWSLT -s default -e True --not-diffusing-special-sym --q-sample-mode coupled --store-ema --label-smoothing 0.1 --reweighting-type linear